jasonkwm/aws-cloud-practitioner/README.md

   - Deploy applications to customers around the world quickly, while providing them with low-latency

 # Module 2

+### Amazon EC2

+A Virtual Machine with customizable hardware(Vertical Scaling).
+Amazon Elastic Compute Cloud (Amazon EC2) provides secure, resizable compute capacity in the cloud as Amazon EC2 instances.

+##### With traditional on-premises resources:
+- Spend money upfront to purchase hardware.
+- Install the servers in your physical data center.
+- Make all the necessary configurations.

+##### With an Amazon EC2 instance:
+- Provision and launch an Amazon EC2 instance within minutes.
+- Stop using it when you have finished running a workload.
+- Pay only for the compute time you use when an instance is running, not when it is stopped or terminated.
+- Pay only for server capacity that you need or want.

+#### How Amazon EC2 works

+##### Launch
+- Select a template with basic configuration for your EC2 instance.
+- Configuration could include `OS, Application Server, or Application`.
+- Select Instance type, which is the specific hardware configuration.

+##### Connect
+- There are several ways to connect to the instance.
+- Programs and applications have multiple methods to connect directly to the instance and exchange data.
+- Can also connect to the instance by logging in and accessing the computer desktop.

+#### Use
+- Run commands, install software, add storage, copy and organize files and more.

 # General QnA